nus-cs2103-AY2122S1/ip/docs/README.md

 ### 6.`todo <task>` - Add a task of type todo.

-Duke creates a new task of type todo and adds it into the list.
+Hyddd creates a new task of type todo and adds it into the list.

 Example of usage: